Gorsun4ic/victorine/README.md

 - slider.js - Base class for slider functionality.
 - victorine.js - Main class for handling quiz logic.

-## Contributing

-We welcome contributions to improve the Victorine Quiz Application!
-If you have suggestions or find bugs, please submit a pull request or open an issue.
-For detailed instructions on contributing, please refer to the [CONTRIBUTING.md]() file.

 ## License

 This project is licensed under the [GNU General Public License](LICENSE).
 See the LICENSE file for details.